WDD 130: Web Fundamentals

 Images and position/sizing

-Working with images can be challenging because they have a set width and height that must be maintained wherever it is used on the page or else the image will appear pixelated and/or distorted.
+Working with images can be challenging because they have a set width and height that must be otherwise the image will appear pixelated and/or distorted.
 Normally, a general rule of thumb is to set only the width or the height, not both in CSS in order to maintain the image's aspect ratio.
 If the image containers are set, then setting the width to 100% is a common practice to ensure the image fills the container.

 img {